Sahu-Ashwani/Credit-card-launch-stratagy/README.md

 ### 🔍 Data Exploration & Cleaning

 During EDA, several data quality issues were identified, including incorrect data types, missing values, outliers, and inconsistent entries.
-These were resolved using a combination of:

-- **Business Logic:** validating credit score–limit relationships, aligning income brackets, fixing inconsistent customer attributes
-- **Statistical Techniques:** IQR-based outlier removal, Z-score filtering, and appropriate imputations for missing numeric and categorical fields

-This process ensured a clean and trustworthy dataset, forming the basis for insight generation and product design decisions.
+These were resolved using a combination of **Business Logic.** and **Statistical Techniques.** This process ensured a clean and trustworthy dataset, forming the basis for insight generation and product design decisions.

 👉 You can see all the data-cleaning strategies in this notebook:
 **Phase1_Design_Research.ipynb**